 Interns will help staff with day-to-day operations of the Advocacy Center.
 These tasks include the following:

 The Advocacy Center is looking for interns who are interested in U.S. trade promotion and export assistance programs geared to U.S. companies.
 Interns should be self-motivated, comfortable with a fast-paced work environment, have good writing skills and experience with word processing and spreadsheet programs.
 Experience with Lexis-Nexis and Lotus Notes software would also be helpful, but not required.
 You must be a U.S. citizen to work for the federal government.

 Work schedules are flexible, but we require interns to work at least 24 hours per week.
 This internship is unpaid but offers an excellent opportunity to meet and network with U.S. Government officials and private sector representatives involved in international trade.
 We can arrange for you to get academic credit.

-If you are interested in applying for a position, please fax or mail a cover letter, your resume, your transcripts and a brief writing sample (one to three pages) to Amy Tabine at the Advocacy Center.
+If you are interested in applying for a position, please fax or mail a cover letter, your resume, and your transcripts to Amy Tabine at the Advocacy Center.

 U.S. Department of Commerce

 Phone Number: (202) 482-3896